StevRamos/video_summarization/README.md

-# Video Summarization for Sport Videos
+# Video Summarization of Sports Videos

 To download the raw dataset (SumMe, TVSum, VSumm, CoSum, and Visiocity), I used the gshell library.
 It can be downloaded from pip.
 Since it has 16GB I recommend using it.
 Run the following command to get the preprocessed data set.